 Two of the most famous of these are the Sentiero Rilke (2 Km in length) named for the famous German poet who was a frequent guest at the Castle of Duino in the early 1900s and known for taking long inspirational walks on the nearby cliffs.
-The second is La Napoleonica (5 Km in length) that starts under the Obelisk in Opicina and ends in an area favored by rock climbers near Prosecco (which in and of itself would be a good enough reason to undertake this hike!).
+The second is La Napoleonica (5 Km in length) that starts under the Obelisk in Opicina and ends in an area favored by rock climbers near the town of Prosecco (yes, Prosecco where the sparkling wine gets its name — which– in and of itself, is reason enough to undertake this hike!).
 Along the way you’ll find the Vedetta d’Italia — a look out point which affords soaring views of Trieste and the Gulf.
 While legend has it that Napoleon’s troops made their way along this path (hence its nickname) in reality it is called Passeggiata Vicentina after the civil engineer that is responsible for its creation.

 To access the Sentiero Rilke begin at the AIAT (Agency of Information and Tourist Reception) in Sistiana, at the entrance of Sistiana Mare.
 It runs along the steep cliff offering breathtaking views and on good days, you can see the Alps in the distance.
 If you want to walk on the Napoleonica, the best bet is to go to the Obelisk in Opicina and start there.
 Again, amazing views of the Gulf and fall foliage.